This content was updated for accuracy and relevance on December 24th, 2021.

 At the same time, there's nothing more stressful than having to throw out products to make it through security, or realizing you need to check an extra bag for your return flight after you've purchased one too many products on your trip!
 Set yourself up for success and make a toiletries packing list before you start packing.

 Avoid the temptation to stash nail polish, lip balm and face serums in the little pockets of your suitcase.
-Pack your toiletries in a TSA-approved bag that’s easily accessible from your carry on bag.
-If there’s anything that won’t fit, you’ll just have to treat yourself to a manicure or blow-out on your trip, won’t you?
-Now that’s how you start a trip.
+Pack your toiletries in a TSA-approved toiletries bag or ziplock bag that's easily accessible from your carry on bag.
+If there's anything that won't fit, you'll just have to treat yourself to a manicure or blow-out on your trip, won't you?
+Now that's how you start a trip.

 Stress-Free Travel with BÈIS

-Embarking on a new adventure can give you a break from the everyday stress, allowing you to recharge your batteries.
+Embarking on a new adventure (did someone say girls trip?) can give you a break from the everyday stress, allowing you to recharge your batteries.

 At the same time, getting there can be stressful—from making your packing list and checking it twice to dealing with long lines at security and impossibly short layovers.

 And the wrong luggage can make the stress even worse.

 When you know your essential travel toiletries, skin care and beauty products are on lock, it’s that much easier to travel stress-free.

 - Arneson, Krystin.
 “The 8 Best Travel Toiletry Bottles of 2020.”
 TripSavvy.
 URL